 High levels of exposure can make darker areas seem brighter.
 This is another area of photography that benefits from experimentation.

-Find a subject that allows you to capture images with relative ease, and adjust both lighting and exposure settings on your camera to see what works, what doesn’t, and why.
+Find a subject that allows you to capture images with relative ease, and adjust both the lighting and exposure settings on your camera to see what works, what doesn’t, and why.

 Note varying settings as you change them so you have that information readily available for future reference.